RAILS TO THE CATSKILLS

 spots that attracted

 business tycoons, artists and

 The definitive film history of the Catskill water system - the Ashokan and Schoharie Reservoirs and the Catskill

 Aqueduct.
 Woodstock Film Festival selection hailed as a gem.
 An award winning production.
+Our most popular DVD.

 Not the Music, Just the Scene